marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 Alternatively, you can import this project into an IDE such as IntelliJ and run each of the tests found under `src/test/java`.

+# Running Sonar code analysis

+An effort has been started to analyze the codebase with Sonar; this will ideally be done by Jenkins in the near future.

+You can run Sonar code analysis locally by doing the following:

+1. [Install the latest sonarqube](https://www.sonarsource.com/products/sonarqube/downloads/), either via the zip file or via Docker.
+2. If you install sonarqube via a zip file, you'll need to adjust its default config as both it and our kafka-junit tests try to use the same port (and we haven't figured out yet how to make kafka-junit use a different port).
+To do so, edit the `./conf/sonar.properties` file in the directory where you unzipped the zip file.
+Uncomment the `sonar.embeddedDatabase.port` property and change the port from 9092 to 9093.
+3. Follow the sonarqube docs for starting sonarqube up, logging in, and setting up a "manual" project in your local clone of this repository; make sure you generate a token, which can be set to never expire
+4. Configure `systemProp.sonar.login` in your gradle-local.properties (creating that file in the root of this project if necessary)
+5. Run `./gradlew sonar` or `./gradlew test sonar` if you want code coverage to be reported

+For more assistance with Sonar and Gradle, see the [Sonar Gradle plugin docs](https://docs.sonarqube.org/latest/analyzing-source-code/scanners/sonarscanner-for-gradle/).

 # Testing with Confluent Platform